Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Thomas Peterffy Sells 20,000 Shares

-Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Thomas Peterffy sold 20,000 shares of the business’s stock in a transaction that occurred on Monday, April 19th.
-The stock was sold at an average price of $76.99, for a total transaction of $1,539,800.00.
-Following the sale, the chairman now directly owns 8,047,711 shares of the company’s stock, valued at $619,593,269.89.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Thomas Peterffy sold 20,000 shares of the business’s stock in a transaction dated Wednesday, April 21st.
+The stock was sold at an average price of $75.07, for a total transaction of $1,501,400.00.
+Following the sale, the chairman now directly owns 8,027,211 shares in the company, valued at approximately $602,602,729.77.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.

 Thomas Peterffy also recently made the following trade(s):